BrayanMamani/destini/README.md

 ## About Destini

-This repository presents a game application of choosing your own adventure like Bandersnatch.
+This repository presents a game app to choose your own adventure.
 The Dart OOP principles are applied in the process to build a well-organized project.

 <img src="destini.gif" width="300">